Flamenco/stackeditpro/Features.md

 ## Folder Overview
-We now display a folder overview, shown when a folder is selected in the navigator.
-You can view the folder contents by name or accessed date.
+We now display a folder overview, shown when a folder is selected in the navigator. ou can view the folder contents by name or accessed date.

 If there are items in the trash folder, and the trash folder is selected, an *Empty Trash Now* button will be enabled.